barneydellar/SpaceTypes/README.md

 ## Subtracting points

-Points from the same space can be subtracted to produce a vector:
+Points from the same space can be subtracted to produce the vector from one point to the other:

 ```cpp
 const MySpace::Point p1(4, 5, 6);